 Nutrition Differences of T-Bone Steak and Porterhouse Steak

-When you’re looking at the nutrition of beef, serving size will vary depending on your cut of meat.
+When you’re looking at the nutrition of beef, serving size will vary depending on your cut of meat—cuts like a T-bone have different fat and protein content from, say, a short loin.
 But generally, we say 3 oz of cooked meat (or 4 oz of raw steak) is a serving size and nutrition facts are based on that amount.
 That’s about the size of a small iPhone or the palm of your hand.

-The average number of calories per serving of steak is around 160 calories.
-Keep in mind this will vary depending on preparing the steak (added butter or flavorings).
+The average number of calories per serving of steak is around 160 calories—but, again, a porterhouse steak can have very different nutrition than, say, a filet mignon.
+This nutrition will also vary depending on preparing the steak (added butter or flavorings).
 Both types of steaks are rich in fat (about 8 grams of fat per serving) and protein (roughly 24 grams per serving).

 Porterhouse is high in good-for-you polyunsaturated and monounsaturated fats, but it’s also got a dose of saturated fats.
 Some people trim the beef prior to grilling if they want to reduce the overall fat contents of their meat.
 Just remember, this will affect how your meat cooks and the tenderness of your final steak.